Dole Nutrition Institute

-The Dole Nutrition Institute (DNI) is a research and education foundation within the Dole Food Company and is based in Kannapolis, North Carolina, at the North Carolina Research Campus.
+The Dole Nutrition Institute (DNI) is a research and education foundation within the Dole plc and is based in Kannapolis, North Carolina, at the North Carolina Research Campus.
 The DNI was founded by David H. Murdock in 2003.
 The institute exists as a resource offering educational publications on a plant-based diet.

 Activities

 The Dole Nutrition Institute offers self-produced health and nutrition segments.

 Newsletter

 In 2008, the Web Marketing Association (WMA) awarded Dole Nutrition News (DNN) their International Advertising Competition Award for Outstanding Achievement in Internet Advertising - Best Food Industry On-line Newsletter Award.

 Corporate Wellness Toolkit

 The Corporate Wellness Toolkit teaches businesses how to promote healthy eating and exercise.
 The kit includes signage, newsletters, videos, and instructional materials which encourage businesses to provide weight loss seminars, trainers, and healthier foods for their employees.

 School Salad Days

 The School Salad Days program was designed to encourage healthy eating habits and promote daily fruit and vegetable consumption in California public schools.
 The pilot program was launched in 2006 with the donation of fifty full-service portable salad bars to public schools in California.
 DNI gave these schools nutrition information, worked with schools to develop fruit baskets to be sold as fund-raising alternatives, and helped schools plant on-site "edible gardens".